h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_2_6_explanation.md

 Given that the standard deviation of hours of sleep is 1.8 hours and the standard deviation of cognitive test scores is 9.6 points, we need to:

 ### Task
-1. Calculate the correlation coefficient (r) between hours of sleep and cognitive test scores
+1. Calculate the correlation coefficient ($r$) between hours of sleep and cognitive test scores
 2. Calculate the coefficient of determination ($R^2$) and interpret its meaning in this context
 3. Find the slope ($\beta_1$) of the regression line using the correlation coefficient and given standard deviations
 4. Explain what proportion of the variance in cognitive test scores can be explained by hours of sleep